Ausstaker/geo_me_simulator/README.md

 ```

 # Outputs - output.json
-#  This output is formatted as input to the SingularityNET Geo-me service
+The following output of the simulator is intended as "input" to the SingularityNET Geo-me service
 ```
 {
     "observation": [